-Formulation of the General Principle of Relativity All reference frames are equivalent for the formulation of the general laws of physics.
-[1] This is called the equivalence principle.
-Equivalence principle states that all reference-frames can be used as reference-frames with equal right and equal success in the formulation of the general laws of nature.
-General theory of relativity states that by application of arbitrary substitutions of the coordinate variables the physical equations must pass over into equations of the same form for each reference frame.
-Due to the equivalence principle of the general theory of relativity, every transformation between coordinate systems equally corresponds to the transition of one coordinate system into another.
-Example for this can be that there is no difference in free fall in a gravitational field or being idle in a falling elevator, since in both cases there can be equally rightful taken the elevator as coordinate system or the earth and in the case of free falling, the falling object or the Earth.
+Formulation of the General Principle of Relativity

+- All reference frames are equivalent for the formulation of the general laws of physics.
+[1] - Equivalence principle requires that all reference-frames can be used as reference-frames with equal right and equal success in the formulation of the general laws of nature. - General theory of relativity states that by application of arbitrary substitutions of the coordinate variables the physical equations must pass over into equations of the same form for each reference frame.

+- According to general theory of relativity, every transformation (not only the Lorentz transformation) corresponds to the transition of one coordinate system into another. - No difference in free fall in a gravitational field or being idle in a falling elevator. - Gravitation can be simplified as a curvature of spacetime, caused by presence of energy and matter.